- Not Evaluated

 - Extinct in the Wild

-At Woburn Safari Park we have a breeding herd of Eastern mountain Bongo that can be seen on the road safari in the African Jungle.
+At Woburn Safari Park we have a breeding herd of Eastern mountain Bongo that can be seen on the road safari in the African Forest.
 They share a 16 acre exhibit with the Barbary Macaques.
 They roam free together in this tranquil exhibit which is also home to over 120 trees.

 Overnight our herd of Bongo are housed in the “Antelope house” which is a facility that enables the management of numerous endangered and critically endangered species of ungulates.